California is getting new laws in 2020 which further restrict firearm ownership. Here’s a rundown of the three most significant laws.

 “Ghost gun” tracing will be introduced.
 Beginning in 2023, certain components necessary to build a firearm must be purchased through a licensed dealer.
 This is to crack down on people assembling unregistered firearms on their own.
 This law will almost certainly face a court challenge.

-Bottom line: If you or a loved one is facing a gun charge in California, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page for a free and confidential consultation.
+Bottom line: If you or a loved one is facing a gun charge in California, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page for a confidential consultation.